Balvald/ArtemisScannerTracker/README.md

 > best for biology ever.
 13/10.
 >     — CMDR SlippyCheeze

-## New in v0.3.0
+## New in v0.3.1

-- Bugfix: Plugin now ignores a certain API which is now presumed to be dead and an EX-API
+- Bugfix: Analyse Events that do not have any Species get ignored while scanning journals for historic data.
+    - _Was probably because of some plant from Null Island._
+- Bugfix: The AST Codex now properly sorts the entries by value if the CMDR wishes so.
+    - _Someone sorted numbers alphabetically and didn't notice._ :eyes:
+- Bugfix: The AST Codex now opens properly even when there is no data so show.
-- New Feature: AST Codex window to look at biodata you've scanned without having to fly into its' system.
+    - _The AST Codex window finally overcame its anxiety to turn up empty handed._
+- New Feature: AST Codex window now has tabs with a table and a hierarchical tree view (which will undergo some changes)

 ## Features